amelangad/globe/README.md

 This project is made with three.js library.
-This is a just globe.
+This is just globe.
 You can scroll to zoom or catch by click and hold :)
 It's using webpack
 To run this project have to:
 1. install npm and webpack